CONSTRUCTION ROAD WORKER HIT BY CAR – MN INJURY LAWYERS

-Nearly a year to the day after her life was shattered, the former construction worker is still angry.
-To this day she suffers from several head, limb and internal injuries from a preventable crash while working on a road construction project.
-With yet another serious surgery later this month, she hopes she makes it – if only to speak out and help protect other highway construction workers from being hit by a car on the road.
+Nearly a year later, the former construction worker is still angry.
+She still suffers from several head, limb and internal injuries from a preventable crash while working on a road construction project.
+She has yet another serious surgery later this month.
+By speaking out, she wants to protect other highway construction workers from being hit by a car on the road.
 “In other states there’s signs saying if you hit a road worker, this is how much you’re going to get charged, and this is how many years you’re going to get,” said Berg.
 “So, something has to change here.”
-Our auto accident lawyers agree that the penalties for hitting a road worker in a construction zone should be much more serious.
-In the meantime, our lawyers will work to make sure you get all the compensation you are entitled to.
+The penalties for hitting a road worker in a construction zone should be much more serious.

 The East Bethel city attorney could still decide to charge Paulus with reckless driving.